setikites/anaplan-python-oauth-example/README.md

 ## Features
 - Dynamically creates a new `access_token` using a `refresh_token` on an independent worker thread.
-- Secure storage of tokens
+- Secure storage of tokens.

 ## Usage